ruleslabs/core/README.md

       - `season: felt`: must be non null and fit in 8 bits

-      - `scarcity: felt`: must fit in 16 bits, and exist in the given season
+      - `scarcity: felt`: must fit in 8 bits, and exist in the given season

-    - `serial_number: felt`: must be non null and fit in 32 bits
+    - `serial_number: felt`: must be non null and fit in 24 bits

 - ###### return value
-  - `card_id: Uint256` the `keccak256` hash derivated from card data
+  - `card_id: Uint256` the card identifier

 ##### `packCardModel`